Pre Divorce Counseling Benefits

 Marriage counseling for each stage of the divorce process

-If a couple’s marital problems reach the point where they believe they can’t make the marriage work and divorce may be necessary, seeking divorce counseling may be a healthy outlet at each stage of the process.
-For those who have decided to end their marriage, divorce counseling may include the following:
+If a couple’s marital problems reach the point where they believe they can’t make the marriage work and divorce may be necessary, seeking divorce counseling with the help of a therapist may be a healthy outlet at each stage of the process.
+For those who have decided to end their marriage, divorce counseling with a therapist may include the following:

 Preemptive counseling

-If you and your spouse have determined that divorce is the healthiest option, pre-divorce counseling could help you with the beginning stages to prepare to get divorced and proactively address challenges that can arise.
-Pre-divorce may often be considered after couples counseling options have been attempted with no success.
+If you and your spouse have determined that divorce is the healthiest option, pre-divorce counseling or therapy could help you with the beginning stages to prepare to get divorced and proactively address challenges that can arise.
+Pre-divorce may often be considered after couples counseling options with a therapist have been attempted with no success.
 A divorce counselor can help you understand what to expect and how you might feel, as well as offer research (or referrals to divorce lawyers) related to the legal issues associated with divorce.
-During pre-divorce counseling, a counselor can also help you make a plan for the next steps.
-Additionally, both parties can learn healthy ways to communicate to decrease the chances of further emotional upset.
+During pre-divorce counseling, a counselor or a therapist can also help you make a plan for the next steps.
+Additionally, both parties can learn healthy ways to communicate to decrease the chances of further emotional upset caused by divorce.
+Therapy can provide a safe space to explore these feelings.

-As opposed to pre-divorce counseling seeking counseling as the divorce is happening can help you gain a sense of control over what might be an overwhelming life change.
+As opposed to pre-divorce counseling, seeking counseling with a therapist during the divorce process can help you gain a sense of control over what might be an overwhelming life change.
 A divorce counselor can help you learn how to communicate with your spouse more effectively.
 You can also learn healthy tools to cope with stress and handle change (as a bonus, these skills will likely help you with other stressful life events you may encounter down the line, such as the death of a loved one).
-If you have children, pre-divorce counseling can help you develop a plan for parenting that may help you safeguard the emotional well-being of your children during this time.
+If you have children, pre-divorce counseling with a therapist can help you develop a plan for parenting that may help you safeguard the emotional well-being of your children during this time.

 How to move forward

-Counseling can help you survive divorce after it’s been finalized and move forward or process what occurred.
-In post-divorce counseling, you can gain clarity after the event, discover healthy ways to live your new life and experience positive personal growth.
-Your therapist could offer the best or most appropriate ways to cope or suggestions to find peer support in your local area.
-You can also continue to work on healthy communication with your ex-spouse.
-If you have children involved, post-divorce counseling or finding a family therapist might be a productive way to manage co-parenting or additional challenges that divorced families often face, such as integrating a step-parent into the family, while maintaining healthy boundaries.
+Counseling with a therapist can help you survive divorce after it’s been finalized and move forward or process what occurred.
+In post-divorce counseling, you can gain clarity after the event, discover healthy ways to live your new life, and experience positive personal growth with your trusted therapist.
+Your divorce therapist could offer the best or most appropriate ways to cope, or suggestions to find peer support in your local area through therapy sessions.

 The lifestyle and mental health effects of divorce